glwagner/SwimLessons.jl/README.md

 You will be prompted a few times and usually you can just accept the defaults.
 See also https://julialang.org/downloads/.

+Sometimes people are tempted to start working on a cluster or HPC system they have access too.
+We _definitely_ suggest starting on your laptop, because developing Oceananigans scripts on your laptop is a crucial part of the
+"Oceananigans flow".

 ## Install Oceananigans and GLMakie